 The doors were also open to the public at BYK’s sites in Wesel-Emmelsum, Kempen, and Schkopau, at ACTEGA’s site in Lehrte, and at ELANTAS’ Hamburg site.

-In the context of the annual ECKART Christmas donation campaign “Donations Instead of Gifts,” a total of 20,000 euros were provided to four organizations.
-Three children’s aid organizations and an inclusion project of a gymnastics and sports club near the site each received 5,000 euros.
+In the context of the annual ECKART Christmas donation campaign “Donations Instead of Gifts,” a total of around 20,000 euros were made available.
+Two children’s aid organizations and the Christmas campaign “Joy for All” of the Nürnberger Nachrichten newspaper each received 6,666 euros.